 Since 2010, the summer flows at the five reference sites have been compared with maximum daily air temperatures and maximum daily stream temperatures.
-Figure 8 shows the 2018 comparisons and the 2010-2017 can be found in the Appendix (located on the Reference Temperature CD).
-In each stream, the trends in the water temperature reflect those in the air temperature (Figure 8), showing how stream temperature is partially dependent on air temperature.
-At all five sites, as flow was decreasing, the stream temperatures still reflected the changes in the air temperature, but they were also overall slowly decreasing as the flow decreased throughout the season (Figure 8 and Appendix 1).
+In each stream, the trends in the water temperature reflect those in the air temperature, showing how stream temperature is partially dependent on air temperature (Appendix 1 and two representative graphs are in Figure 8).
+At all five sites, as flow was decreasing, the stream temperatures still reflected the changes in the air temperature, but they were also overall slowly decreasing as the flow decreased throughout the season.
 This is likely due to decreased day lengths, a higher percentage of hyporheic flow in the stream or a combined effect of the two.
-The pattern is most evident in years where there are higher air temperatures later in the summer, which was 2011-2014 for Calapooya, North Myrtle, Pass, and Windy Creeks and 2011, 2014, and 2017 for Camp Creek (Figure 8 and Appendix 1).
+The pattern is most evident in years where there are higher air temperatures later in the summer, which was 2011-2014 for Calapooya, North Myrtle, Pass, and Windy Creeks and 2011, 2014, and 2017 for Camp Creek (Figure 8 and Appenidix 1).
+Note that very few flow measurements were collected by OWRD and partners at these sites, therefore the 2019 data were not included.
+(Appendix 1 is located on the Reference Temperature CD).